Table of Contents

 How important is the background or landscape in Milky Way pictures?

-Taking my first pictures of the Milky Way was so exciting that I got quite carried away with the whole experience!
+learning how to photograph the Milky Way was so exciting that I got quite carried away with the whole experience!
 I processed the images and was very very proud and amazed that I took these wonderful pictures of the Milky Way.

 As I look at these pictures now with a bit more experience, I can see that just taking the Milky Way in the sky can be quite boring as a composition.
 To go to the next level and to really really engage the viewer of your photo with wonderful composition, add landscape features, and think about how you compose your photographs carefully.